uyar/piculet/docs/extract.rst

 >>> scrape(document, rules)
 {'Language:': 'English', 'Runtime:': '144 minutes'}

-The ``normalize`` predefined reducer joins the strings, converts it to lowercase, replaces spaces with underscores and strips other non-alphanumeric characters:
+The ``normalize`` predefined reducer concatenates the strings, converts it to lowercase, replaces spaces with underscores and strips other non-alphanumeric characters: